Mechanics Tutorial 7 - Free Fall and Terminal Speed

 For a feather, which has a large surface area compared with its mass, the terminal speed is about 10 cm s-1.
 For a sky-diver, it is about 60 m s-1.
 For the sky-diver when the parachute opens, it is about 5 m s-1.
 The value of the terminal speed depends on not only the mass of the object, but also its surface area.

 The concept of terminal velocity can be applied to an object falling in any fluid, i.e. liquid or gas.
 It does not apply, of course, to solids.
 Nor does it apply in a vacuum.
 If you throw an object from an space-craft orbiting the Moon, the object will continue to accelerate at a rate of 1.6 m s-2 until it hits the Moon's surface.
 It might be travelling quite fast.

-object falls vertically from a space capsule that is 10 000 m above the
+An object falls vertically from a space capsule that is 10 000 m above the Moon's surface.

 (a) Calculate the speed at which the object hits the surface of the moon.
 Use g = 1.6 m s-2.